 We face strong competition in all of our market segments in several significant respects.
 We compete based on breadth and scope of our product portfolio and solution and service offerings, technology differentiation, product performance, quality of our products, solutions and services, knowledge of integrated systems and applications that address our customers' business challenges, pricing, delivery and customer service.
 The relative importance of these factors differs across the markets and product areas that we serve.
 We seek to maintain acceptable pricing levels by continually developing advanced technologies for new products and product enhancements and offering complete solutions for our customers' business problems.
-If we fail to keep pace with technological changes or to provide high quality products, solutions and services, we may experience the level of competition to remain high in the future, which could limit our ability to maintain or increase our market share or profitability.
+If we fail to keep pace with technological changes or to provide high quality products, solutions and services, we may experience price erosion and correspondingly lower sales and margins.
+We expect the level of competition to remain high in the future, which could limit our ability to maintain or increase our market share or profitability.